pupi1985/q2a.github.io/addons/plugins.md

 - [Uploadmanager](https://github.com/ProThoughts/q2apro-uploadmanager) by [q2apro.com](https://github.com/q2apro).
 A complete upload manager for question2answer with upload details and image rotate features.
 - [Userstatistics](https://github.com/ProThoughts/q2apro-userstatistics) by [q2apro.com](https://github.com/q2apro).
 A complete user statistic with detailed points per post and thumbs and more.
 - [Votes-manager](https://github.com/ProThoughts/q2apro-votes-manager) by [q2apro.com](https://github.com/q2apro).
 Lists all votes made in your forum.
-- [FC - Fake Cron](https://www.question2answer.org/qa/42051) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
-Fires events after a certain amount of requests or in a time-based manner (daily, weekly, monthly).
-- [Paid] [BCG - Bulk Content Generator](https://www.question2answer.org/qa/54488) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
+- [Paid] [Bulk Content Generator](https://www.question2answer.org/qa/54488) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
 Allows admins to generate large amounts of content on their sites simply by uploading files (.xls, .xlsx, .ods, among other file formats).
-- [Paid] [JABP - Just A Bump Plugin](https://www.question2answer.org/qa/31264) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
+- [Paid] [Just A Bump Plugin](https://www.question2answer.org/qa/31264) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
 Allows users to bump questions sending them to the top of the All activity section.
-- [Paid] [TUB - Temporary User Block](https://www.question2answer.org/qa/73008) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
+- [Paid] [Temporary User Block](https://www.question2answer.org/qa/73008) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
 Allows users to be blocked for a period of time and then be automatically unblocked.

 ## For older versions of Q2A